 Over time, this melded into a commonly accepted unwritten rule among most major department stores to hold off on their major Christmas advertising pushes until after Thanksgiving; specifically, to hold off until after these parades were over.

-The term “Black Friday” wasn’t coined to describe the day after Thanksgiving until the mid 1960s.
+In any event, the term “Black Friday” wasn’t coined to describe the day after Thanksgiving until the mid 1960s.
 Even then, it wasn’t a popular term nationally until around the last twenty years.
 There are several suggested origins for this name.
 The most likely origin, which is reasonably well documented, is from Philadelphia police officers, bus drivers, and taxi cab drivers who dreaded the day after Thanksgiving due to the traffic problems and the massive amount of people out and about.

 In the 1980s, retailers, unhappy with the negative connotations of what appears to be the real origin of the term, decided to start pushing that the actual origin was that most retailers operated in a financial loss for most of the year and Black Friday was named such because it was the day of the year when the retailers would finally see a profit, moving out of the red and into the black.
 This of course, simply isn’t true.
 While there are some retailers that depend on the Christmas season’s profits to make a profit for the year, most retailers see profits every quarter based on the quarterly SEC filings of those major retailers.
 There are also no references to this potential origin predating around the 1980s and there are numerous references to the previously listed theory before that time.

 A lesser theory that is sometimes spread about is that this naming came from the stock market crash in late 1929 which kicked off the Great Depression.
 In fact though, that event happened on a Tuesday, not a Friday.
 The actual “Black Friday” stock market scare happened in 1869, was in September, and had to do with gold prices, so in neither case had anything to do with shopping or the Friday after Thanksgiving.